First in a three-part series

 This last example isn’t one big event you can pin a start date to.
 It’s been a growing trend heavily interconnected with other trends, evolving expectations and a changing way of life.

-You have the ongoing retirement of baby boomers; the continual push of high school students to enter four-year colleges and turn their noses up at traditional industries like manufacturing and construction; and the simple fact that there aren’t enough Gen Xers, millennials and Gen Zers to fill all the jobs in the roaring economy we were enjoying before the COVID-19 crisis showed up.
+You have the ongoing retirement of baby boomers; the continual push of high school students to enter four-year colleges and turn their noses up at traditional industries like manufacturing and construction; and the simple fact that there aren’t enough Gen Xers, millennials and Gen Zers to fill all the jobs in the roaring economy we were enjoying before the COVID-19 pandemic began.

 Then you have falling margins pushing manufacturers to cut costs and search for ways to do more with what they have.